Single-Course Engelsk 10 ECTS

 Overall Course Objectives

-Hydrology provides the disciplinary foundations for working on water systems, including water resources engineering and urban water systems.
-The course develops the technical skills to quantify all aspects of the hydrological cycle in the context of engineering design problems.
-Considering concrete water management problems, students will learn how water moves through the atmosphere, on the land surface and below the surface.
-The focus will be on understanding what processes take place, learning to apply commonly used mathematical formulations for quantifying these processes, learning to apply these formulations to solve engineering problems and understanding how the process formulations relate to observations taken in the field.
+The Hydrology course provides the foundation for understanding and managing water systems, including water resources engineering, urban water systems, and the design of infrastructure exposed to water.
+The course develops the technical skills needed to quantify key components of the hydrological cycle in engineering design contexts.
+Using concrete water management problems, students learn how water moves through the atmosphere, across land surfaces, through rivers and lakes, and below ground.
+The course focuses on understanding hydrological processes, applying commonly used mathematical formulations to quantify them, using these methods to solve engineering problems, and relating process descriptions to field observations.

-Group work assignments are a central part of the teaching as well as the evaluation and include minor field work elements.
-Students completing the course will have a good background for further work on water management, including such topics such as integrated water resources management, urban water management, flood control, managing climate change impacts on the water cycle, water supply, contaminated sites management etc.
+Group assignments are a central part of both teaching and assessment and include minor fieldwork elements.
+Upon completion, students will have a strong foundation for further work in areas such as integrated water resources management, urban water management, flood control, climate change impacts on the water cycle, water supply, and contaminated site management.

 See course description in Danish